Barzilai-Borwein Diagonal Quasi-Newton Method for Nonconvex Multiobjective Optimization Problems: Descent Methods for Multiobjective Optimization Problems

-To overcome the slow convergence of steepest descent, Fliege et al.\cite{fliege2009newton} developed a multiobjective Newton method that incorporates second-order derivative information.The Newton direction exhibits quadratic convergence under standard assumptions, but requires computing and inverting Hessian matrices for all objectives at each iteration.
-The quasi-Newton method \cite{qu2011quasi}, \cite{povalej2014quasi} avoids calculating the second-order Hessian matrix, but the per-iteration cost remains high due to the need to maintain and invert multiple matrices.
-Ansary and Panda \cite{ansary2015modified} proposed a modified quasi-Newton method (MQNMO) that utilizes a single positive definite matrix to approximate all the Hessian matrices, significantly reducing computational complexity.
-The modified quasi-Newton direction $d(x)$ is the optimal solution to the following subproblem:
+A modified quasi-Newton (MQN) method for solving \eqref{MOP}, proposed by Ansary and Panda \cite{ansary2015modified}, employs a single positive definite matrix to approximate all Hessian matrices, thereby significantly reducing the computational complexity.
+The modified quasi-Newton direction $d(x)$ is obtained as the optimal solution of the following subproblem: